spark2k06/PCXT_MiSTer/SW/mcga/README.md

 See `DELIVERY.md` for the selected integration path and tradeoffs.
 See `REGRESSION.md` for the current EGA/MCGA regression log.
 See `SMOKE.md` for the mode `13h` visual smoke procedure and current run status.
+See `QUARTUS_BUILD.md` for the latest full-build result.

 It hooks `INT 10h` and handles: